fbpx

 Whether you’re starting out on your caravanning journey, or a seasoned expert, it never hurts to have an expert Subaru mechanic check over your vehicle and rig.
 With an extra four wheels on the road, there are double the risks and double the trouble if anything goes wrong.

-Drive with confidence this season and get your Subaru Forester in for a service at City Subaru.
+Drive and tow your caravan with confidence this season by ensuring your Subaru Forester is serviced at City Subaru dealer perth.
 Our team looks forward to welcoming you to our Vic Park dealership.
 Drop by, or book an appointment with our team on 08 9468 8491.